tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   </figcaption>
 </figure>

-A Graphical User Interface (GUI) allows for interaction though the manipulation of graphical elements.
-You routinely make of such interfaces to interact with your computer, web-pages, application software, and mobile phone.
+A Graphical User Interface (GUI) allows for interaction through the manipulation of graphical elements.
+You routinely make use of such interfaces to interact with your file manager, web-pages, application software, and mobile phone.
 To narrow down GUIs a bit, I'd like to focus on WIMP interfaces.
 The Windows/Icons/Menus/Pointer paradigm was developed by Xerox PARC in 1973 and popularised by Apple's Macintosh in 1984.
-This approach has been massively influential on graphical user interface design, and the WIMP-meets-desktop environment has remained fundamentally unchanged since it's inception.
-The desktop metaphor was particularly intuitive as it mimicked the very items that computers sought to replace -- documents, folders, notepads, and the trashcan.
-Commands were replaced with gestures and operations listed within menus.
-For example, rather than typing `mv` commands, user can drag-and-drop files to move them between folders (directories).
+This has been massively influential on graphical user interface design, and the WIMP-meets-desktop environment has remained fundamentally unchanged since it's inception.
+The desktop metaphor was particularly intuitive as it mimicked the very items that computers sought to replace -- documents, folders, notepads, and the forgiving trashcan for retrieving deleted files.
+With a GUI, gestures and menus replace CLI commands.
+For example, rather than typing `mv` commands, a user can drag-and-drop files to move them between folders (directories).

 <figure>
   <img src="{{ site.url }}/img/pitl07/interface-gem.png" />